 ABC: I think that the client was courageous in a sense that they allowed this film to happen.
 When I first met the Andorran government back in 2008, I made a condition that they would have no say in the film’s final cut.
 They agreed, and I’m not sure that a lot of politicians would have done the same.
 Jean Nouvel, too, was courageous, because he was the only one who had fully accepted the rules.
 He did not limit my team’s access to his office; we were able to film anything we wanted [including his discussions with the project managers over the design process – AY].

-In almost any other documentary about architects you see re-enactment.
-You are shown fake meetings and fake discussions.
+In almost any other documentary about architects, the meetings they show would be prepared and curated in advance to create a contradiction-free, wholly positive image of the firm.
 We didn’t want to make one of those long advertisements.
 One needs courage to participate in such a film.